Triterras Announces Collaboration With Card Cutters

-(MENAFN- GlobeNewsWire - Nasdaq) Triterras' Invoice Bazaar to offer digital working capital access to Card Cutters' clients
+(MENAFN- Mid-East) Triterras' Invoice Bazaar to offer digital working capital access to Card Cutters' clients.

-DUBAI, United Arab Emirates, Jan.
-30, 2024 (GLOBE NEWSWIRE) -- Triterras, Inc. (“Triterras” or the“Company”) a leading fintech company focused on trade and trade finance, today announced a collaboration agreement with Card Cutters Computer Equipment & Requisites Trading LLC (“Card Cutters”).
+DUBAI, United Arab Emirat: Triterras, Inc. (“Triterras” or the“Company”) a leading fintech company focused on trade and trade finance, today announced a collaboration agreement with Card Cutters Computer Equipment & Requisites Trading LLC (“Card Cutters”).
 Under the terms of the agreement, Triterras will directly promote its working capital lending solutions to Card Cutters' clients in the UAE.

 “We are delighted to announce this collaboration with Card Cutters.
 We believe that our alliance provides an additional value-added benefit to Card Cutters' offerings, where critically needed working capital will be made available to their clients, and funders on our KratosTM platform will have access to attractive lending opportunities that they otherwise would not have available to them.
 It is a“win-win” for all parties” said Triterras' Chairman and Chief Executive Officer Srinivas Koneru.